meanbee/magecert/eav.md

 ### Disadvantages

 - Inefficient
 	- A query returning 20 columns normally would consist of 20 self joins in EAV.
-- By default uses varchar for all values
-	- Meanwhile Magento provides a different table for different value types but will still have performance overheads.
+However, the Mage_Eav module generally does not use joins to load the attribute value data.
+Instead union selects are used.
+Joins are only used for filtering EAV collections.
 - No mechanism for relationships between subtypes
 - No grouping of entity subtypes

 ### Website and Store Scopes

-To handle website and store scope attribute values within EAV a `store_id` value exists on the entity and this is used to show scope which link back to `core_store`.
+To handle website and store scope attribute values within EAV a `store_id` value exists on the catalog entity and this is used to show scope which link back to `core_store`.
 Along with the normal stores (store views) there is also a store '0' which is the global value.
 When on a particular store the system will first check for an entity value on the current store and then fall back to the global entity.
+Mage_Customer EAV entities do not have a `store_id` scope column.

 ### Insert Versus Update